cpythoud/dbbeans-util/README.md

 a JSON document.

 The base class is _JsonObject_.
-Once you have created a JsonObject, you can add subojects of the different types to it to compose your document.
+Once you have created a JsonObject, you can add subobjects of the different types to it to compose your document.
 Once this is done, you can call the _print()_ function on the JsonObject to create the JSON string representation.